jeromelaban/jeromelaban.github.io/_posts/2019/2019-01-18-chasing-an-msbuild-task-lock.md

 </Target>
 ```

-This will make that the `UnoResourcesGeneration` task will be automatically injected before the `AssignLinkMetadata` target is invoked by another caller (commonly a dependency of the `Build` target).
+This will make the `UnoResourcesGeneration` task be automatically injected before the `AssignLinkMetadata` target is invoked by another caller (commonly a dependency of the `Build` target).

 ## The NuGet context workaround
 This file locking problem only exists inside of the Uno.UI solution.